mrmicahcooper/buildybuild_app/README.markdown

 #Buildy Build
 Buildy build is a simple website builder you can use for all the people that ask you to make them a website when you tell them you're a web developer.

-Buildybuild's goal is to be simple to install and easy understand for the people you give it to.
+Buildybuild's goal is to be simple to install and easy to understand for the people you give it to.

 ##Instructions
 Instructions assume you already have [Git](http://git-scm.com/) installed and are somewhat familiar with Ruby on Rails...